charles-amyx/charlesamyxdotcom/content/design/regents.md

 ## Role

 Designer and developer.
-The site was built using Hugo.
+The site was built using Hugo and TailwindCSS.

 ![Home page of Regents](./images/regents-home.jpg)